Company's Articles May , 2018

 The company has a CEO, who shall be in charge of managing the company’s operations in accordance with the instructions and orders issued by the Board of Directors.

 The company shall be represented by members of the Board of Directors and the CEO, two together.
-The Board of Directors can grant company employees the right to represent the company, either two together or each severally together with a member of the Board of Directors or the CEO.
+The Board of Directors may grant company employees the right to represent the company, either two together or each severally together with a member of the Board of Directors, the CEO or a holder of procuration.

 The Board of Directors decides on procuration.